nextail/pulpocon23-dagster/doc/chapter_2/README.md

    **Context**

-   The client wants to validate with you that you got the format of the integration files properly, calculating the future KPIs on the example operational data data.
+   The client wants to validate the calculation logic of their KPIs on the example operational data.

    ---
    **Assignment**